 - Removing an agricultural occupancy condition on a former farmhouse in Suffolk;

-- Acting for private clients to secure the sale of land in Mid Sussex to Homes England to enable a development of 450 dwellings;
+- Acting for private clients to secure the sale of land for residential development in Mid Sussex;

 - Obtaining planning permission for a 200 bird racing pigeon loft in the South Downs National Park;